Hythe, Kent: Cinque port Court of Shepway

 A monumental cross now indicates what was from 1358 a meeting place of the confederation of the Cinque ports, several miles west of Hythe, known then as "the Shepway crossroads".
 Shepway cross, erected in 1923, the monument to the Court of Shepway, is beside the Hythe to Lympne road (B2067).
 The lathe of Shepway was the Saxon name for south-east Kent, roughly corresponding with the modern District of Shepway, comprising Folkestone, Hythe, Romney Marsh and nearby villages as far north as Elham.

 Many think this monument marks where the Lord Warden of the Cinque Ports held his court for Shepway, and it is referred to as the "Shepway Cross".
 In fact the Shepway Cross is a civic war memorial erected in 1923.
 It was placed on the top of Lympne Hill because that was traditionally the site of the Court of Shepway.

 Shepway Cross was paid for and unveiled in August 1923 by Earl Beauchamp, the Lord Warden of the Cinque Ports.
 The Archbishop of Canterbury, Randall Davidson, attended the ceremony.
 The memorial now shows signs of decay.
 The lettering denoting the monument's true purpose is hardly legible.

 School of Musketry

 The School of Musketry was established in Hythe in 1853.

 Romney, Hythe and Dymchurch Railway

 Hythe is the northern terminus of the Romney, Hythe and Dymchurch Railway, running third-scale steam and diesel locomotives.
 The track runs parallel to the coast through Dymchurch and New Romney to Dungeness.
 The founders were Captain J Howey and Count Louis Zborowski.
 It opened in 1927.
 The trains run on a gauge of 15 inches (380 mm) and the track is nearly 14 miles (23 km) long.
 During the Second World War the service transported the Operation Pluto pipeline.

 Governance

-Folkestone and Hythe are represented in Parliament by the Conservative MP Damian Collins, elected in 2010.
+Hythe is represented in Parliament as part of the Folkestone and Hythe constituency in the House of Commons.